+- /opt: Optional, addon packages

-- /proc: A pseudo-file system containing information about processes - /root: User root's home directory - /sbin: Contains all the binaries that are necessary for the system to run; only super users can use these - /tmp: Temporary files - /usr: User-installed files - /var: Variable data that change as the system is running normally, such as log files, lock files, cache, spool, and temporary files
+- /proc: A pseudo-file system containing information about processes

+- /root: User root's home directory

+- /sbin: Contains all the binaries that are necessary for the system to run.
+Only super users can use these.

+- /tmp: Temporary files

+- /usr: User-installed files